LazyArray¶

 - Parameters:

-expression¶ (str or bytes or LazyExpr) – The expression to evaluate.
-This can be any valid expression that can be ingested by numexpr.
+expression¶ (str or bytes or LazyExpr or NDArray) – The expression to evaluate.
+This can be any valid expression that numexpr can ingest.
 If a LazyExpr is passed, the expression will be updated with the new operands.

-operands¶ (dict) – The dictionary with operands.
-Supported values are NumPy.ndarray, Python scalars, NDArray, NDField or C2Array instances.
+operands¶ (dict[blosc2.Array], optional) – The dictionary with operands.
+Supported values are Python scalars, or any instance that is blosc2.Array compliant.
 If None, the operands will be seeked in the local and global dictionaries.

-out¶ (NDArray or np.ndarray, optional) – The output array where the result will be stored.
+out¶ (blosc2.Array, optional) – The output array where the result will be stored.
 If not provided, a new NumPy array will be created and returned.

 where¶ (tuple, list, optional) – A sequence of arguments for the where clause in the expression.